 - extra costs that will damage the business - the work cannot be reorganised among other staff - people cannot be recruited to do the work - flexible working will affect quality and performance - the business will not be able to meet customer demand - there's a lack of work to do during the proposed working times - the business is planning changes to the workforce

-If at any point the change is agreed as permanent, this becomes The Employee's new working pattern and there is no right for you, the Employee, to revert back to their former working pattern.
+If at any point the change is agreed as permanent, this becomes your new working pattern and there is no right for you to revert back to your former working pattern.

 6. Trial periods